 Virtually all active and retired members of the U.S. military will qualify for USAA membership.
 You may also qualify if you’re in training to become a commissioned officer – like through ROTC.
 In addition, the immediate family members of active and retired service personnel may qualify.
 Here are the specific eligibility requirements, according to USAA.com:

-- Active, retired, and honorably separated officers and enlisted personnel of the U.S. military
+- Active-duty, retired, and honorably separated officers and enlisted personnel of the U.S. military

 - Officer candidates in commissioning programs, including Academy, ROTC, and OCS/OTS